ros2/rosindex/contribute.md

 ## Adding ROS Packages

-The majority of repositories listed on ROS Index are discovered via the `rosdistro` system.
+The majority of repositories listed on ROS Index are discovered via the
+<a href="https://github.com/ros/rosdistro" target="_blank">rosdistro</a> system.
 As such, the easiest way to add a repository to ROS Index is to add it to `rosdistro`.
 While `rosdistro` is used to index distributed packages, it is also used to automatically create API documentation for source packages.
 Note that there is no presumed contract or implied maintainance